Openscapes/css-cohort/github-clinic/nicola.md

 Have you noticed the `[]()` pattern to make links in Markdown?
 Put words to hyperlink in `[]` and the URL in `()`.

 We can include an image with the same format, but note the preceding exclamation point: `![]()` *(From the browser, you'll need an image with an existing url).*

+Fun sentence to type just to see if this pops up later when I commit my changes.

 ![](https://octodex.github.com/images/labtocat.png)